Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/recreating-my-portfolio-website-in-astro.md

 </script>
 ```

-This JavaScript will only get attached when the component is rendered; however, it doesn't matter much since everything is on one page anyhow.
+This JavaScript will only get attached when the component is rendered; however, it doesn't matter much since everything is on one page.

 ## Using static assets